Preview: All-New Marvel NOW! Point One #1

-The most popular characters.
-The most acclaimed creators.
-The most ambitious stories.
-This is the recharged All-New Marvel NOW!

-And it”s starting right NOW!
-Marvel is pleased to present your very first look at All-New Marvel NOW!
-Point One – your one-stop jumping on point into the world of All-New Marvel NOW!
+• Here we go again!
+It”s your one-stop entry point to the world of ALL-NEW MARVEL NOW!
+Loki embarks on a mission for Asgard!
+The Silver Surfer and Dawn experience the cosmic rays of Nautikos!
+A Kree Pursuer and her Special Forces team prepare to invade the Earth!
+The Black Widow goes undercover in Russia!
+And can even the Indestructible Hulk survive the aid and assistance of fellow Avengers Cannonball and Sunspot?

-Featuring a star-studded creative cast, All-New Marvel NOW!
-Point One features exciting new lead-in stories for LOKI: AGENT OF ASGARD, SILVER SURFER, BLACK WIDOW, MS. MARVEL, ALL-NEW INVADERS and AVENGERS WORLD!
+• Features completely new LOKI: AGENT OF ASGARD, SILVER SURFER, BLACK WIDOW, ALL-NEW INVADERS and AVENGERS WORLD lead-in stories!

 Join The Discussion: Log In With